JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 #### Create the users.

 Okay, so here is where you will create a new administrative user.
 The name can be anything you like as long as it is not something common & predictable like `admin` or `administrator`.
 In my case, I like to use the name `sysop` which is short for “system operator” which is a throwback to the old BBS days, but works well for a case like this.
-Just add the new user using `adducer` like so:
+Just add the new user using `adduser` like so:

     sudo adduser sysop